 Regarded “as among the finest pianists of his generation” (WholeNote), DAVID HYUN-SU KIM has been acclaimed as a musician who “rivals Golden Age pianists.
 [His playing is] brilliant artistry indeed, … nuanced and naturally phrased, clear and poetic… A performer of artistry, integrity, and interest” (Early Music America).

 Born in upstate New York to Korean immigrants, David’s early interests were in math, philosophy, and chemistry, and he matriculated at Cornell University as a Presidential Research and National Merit Scholar in chemistry.
 He never seriously considered music until a life-changing encounter with Beethoven’s piano sonatas convinced him to trade the lab stool for the piano bench.
 He launched himself into music, working at Cornell with Malcolm Bilson and James Webster, before heading to Europe where he made his orchestral debut in Vienna and continued his musical studies in Germany as a Fulbright scholar.

-In addition to his performance activities, David is also active as a musical thinker and scholar.
+In addition to his performance activities, David is active as a musical thinker and scholar.
 He has won two international IES research grants, and written articles and chapters on early recordings, musical notation, piano organology, and improvisation.
 One of his earliest projects argued for a new understanding of hairpin notation, and points to the radically different interpretive practice suggested by the performances of Brahms’ closest students and colleagues.
 (For more on this, click here.)
 His current musical research centers on interdisciplinary approaches to interpretive process.

-Last updated: September 2020 and valid for use until 1 July 2021.
+Last updated June 2022 and valid for use until June 2023.
 Please discard previously dated materials.